yasuaki-gyoda/en/_pages/about.md

 from https://yasuaki-gyoda.sakura.ne.jp/wp/ to here.<br />
 <br />
 JSPS Research Fellow for Young Scientists (PD)<br />
-Graduate School of Mathematics<br />
+Graduate School of Mathematical Sciences<br />
-Nagoya University,<br />
-Chikusa-ku, Nagoya, 464-8602 Japan<br />
+The University of Tokyo,<br />

-E-mail: m17009g[at]math.nagoya-u.ac.jp
+E-mail: gyoda-yasuaki[at]g.ecc.u-tokyo.ac.jp

 Interests: cluster algebras and their applications.